IFS PRACTITIONER

 Women's Group

-A space to listen, reflect, and explore your inner world through parts work.
+A space to listen, reflect, and explore your inner world alongside other women through the practice of parts work.

 © 2026 Peggy Pegasus.
 All rights reserved.